vvoovv/blosm/README.md

 * Find an OpenStreetMap file in your file system
 * Press _Import OpenStreetMap_ button
 * If you have the free version, a popup window shows up after the import finished.
 A mouse click closes the popup window and brings you to the [webpage](https://gumroad.com/l/blender-osm) to buy the paid version for just 2.85$.
-* The [paid](https://gumroad.com/l/blender-osm) version doen't show you the popup and brings you directly to the imported scene.
+* The [paid](https://gumroad.com/l/blender-osm) version doesn't show you the popup and brings you directly to the imported scene.

 For detailed instructions, limitations, tips and tricks see the [Documentation](https://github.com/vvoovv/blender-osm/wiki/Documentation).